wax-office-of-inspector-general/wax-developer/docs/en/learn/about-wax/what-is-wax.md

 # What is the WAX blockchain?

-WAX Blockchain, recognized as the King of NFTs, is a leading layer 1 blockchain platform that revolutionizes the creation, trading, and ownership of digital assets.
-It boasts the largest user base and transaction volume in the industry, as verified by [Dappradar.com](https://dappradar.com/).
-WAX's mission is to make NFTs accessible to the mass market through a secure, eco-friendly, and user-friendly marketplace.
+WAX is **The Everything Chain**, a leading layer-1 blockchain redefining digital commerce across games, collectibles, tokens, meme coins, and more.
+With eco-friendly technology, feeless transactions, and massive scalability, WAX is the ultimate hub for web3 innovation.

-Founded in 2017 by William E. Quigley and Jonathan Yantis, WAX has facilitated the exchange of over 360 million digital collectibles, collaborating with renowned brands like NASCAR, AMC, Mattel, and Hasbro.
-WAX pioneered the connection of NFTs to physical consumer products, offering exciting possibilities for consumer product companies, known as vIRLs®.
+Founded in 2017 by **William E. Quigley** and **Jonathan Yantis**, WAX has powered **hundreds of millions of transactions** while collaborating with iconic brands like **NASCAR**, **AMC**, **Mattel**, and **Hasbro**.
+WAX also pioneered **vIRLs®**, NFTs connecting digital assets to physical products, unlocking new opportunities for creators and businesses.
-WAX extends its influence beyond collectibles, serving as a leading network for entertainment NFTs and web3 games in the metaverse.
-Notable blockchain games like Alien Worlds and Splinterlands find their home on the WAX platform.
-Its success lies in its user-friendly infrastructure, enabling seamless experiences for crypto enthusiasts and newcomers alike, with no transaction fees and impressive scalability.

-Operating on a delegated proof-of-stake (DPoS) consensus mechanism, WAX ensures fast transactions and high throughput, catering to the demands of digital asset trading.
-Moreover, its interoperability capabilities allow for integration with other blockchains and external systems, enhancing the reach and utility of WAX-created digital assets.
-WAX Blockchain has a deep and incredible community full of artists, creators, developers, and entrepreneurs that band together to enhance the tools and capabilities of the chain.
-Some developers have provided easy tools to create and launch digital commerce sales and some have even delved into the digital to physical space.
-Teams like [BountyBlok](https://www.bountyblok.io/), [NFT Hive](https://nfthive.io/) and [Atomic Hub](https://wax.atomichub.io/) are just a few examples of how this community has made it easy for people to create, buy, sell, trade on WAX Blockchain.

-As a decentralized powerhouse, WAX drives the adoption of digital assets and NFTs, creating opportunities for creators, collectors, and businesses.
-To learn more about WAX, visit [https://wax.io](https://wax.io) and stay updated through their [Twitter](https://twitter.com/WAX_io) and [Discord channels](https://discord.com/invite/dJtPetMdfb).
+The **WAX Bridge** provides seamless multi-chain connectivity, allowing NFTs and tokens to flow between blockchains.
+With the **WAX Cloud Wallet**, the easiest-to-use wallet for web3, WAX ensures smooth user onboarding.

+Beyond gaming and collectibles, WAX is home to a **thriving meme coin ecosystem**, where tokens foster engaged communities and playful creativity.
+Whether building a game economy or launching the next viral trend, WAX provides the tools and infrastructure to succeed.

+WAX’s robust ecosystem supports web3 games like **Alien Worlds** and **Splinterlands**, with tools for creators, developers, and entrepreneurs.
+Built on a **delegated proof-of-stake (DPoS)** consensus mechanism, WAX delivers lightning-fast transactions and scalability to meet the growing demands of web3.

+The WAX community, driven by innovators like **[bountyblok](https://bountyblok.io)**, **[NFTHive](https://nfthive.io)**, and **[AtomicHub](https://wax.atomichub.io)**, has made creating, trading, and engaging with digital assets easier than ever.

+Ready to join the WAX ecosystem? **Visit [wax.io](https://wax.io)** and connect with the community on **[Twitter](https://go.wax.io/Twitter)** and **[Discord](https://go.wax.io/discord)**.